Management Audit Definition

 #2 – Implementation of Required Internal Control

 Example: In a reimbursement policy of a company, first, an accountant verifies the documents, and then the Senior Accountant will review the same documents.
-Finally, the cashier pays the cash, which ensures a triple check on the transaction.
+Finally, the cashier pays the cash, ensuring a triple check on the transaction.
 Here the internal control is so strong that it avoids any manipulation of cash.

 #3 – On-time Report Generation